timescale/docs/cloud/service-operations/replicas.md

 To maintain a stable number of replicas, either the failed node recovers or a new one is created.
 This node becomes the new replica, while the promoted node remains the primary.

+### Multi-AZ
+By default, Timescale Cloud replicas are created in a different availability zone (AZ) than the primary.
+This provides additional availability for Timescale Cloud services with replicas, as it protects against entire AZ outages.
+If a primary is in an AZ that experiences an outage, the service can easily fail over to the replica.

 ## Create a database replica